itzsnik/itzsnik/README.md

 # 💫 About Me:
 Hey there 👋, I'm Nik a Learner.........

-💬 Ask me about: Data Science
+💬 Ask me about: Data Engineering

 📫 How to reach me: itzs.nik@gmail.com